Trail Runners vs. Hikers: What You Need to Know!

 Three ways trail runners differ from hiking boots:

-- Trail runners average about 11 to 12 ounces (size 9 men’s) while hiking boots can weigh up to 3 pounds or more.
+- Weight: Trail runners average about 11 to 12 ounces (size 9 men’s) while hiking boots can weigh up to 3 pounds or more.

 Trail runners are a much more accessible shoe for the average person that enjoys hiking and exploring their local trails.
 They are lightweight, comfortable and offer more protection than a regular runner without compromising the hiking experience.